And3rsL/Deebot-for-Home-Assistant/info.md

 {{ states.vacuum.YOUR_ROBOT_NAME.attributes['fan_speed'] }}
 ```

-Get room numbers dynamically, very helpfull if your robot is multi-floor or if your robot lose the map and you don't want to change automations every time:
+Get room numbers dynamically, very helpful if your robot is multi-floor or if your robot lose the map and you don't want to change automations every time:

 ```
 {{ states.vacuum.YOURROBOTNAME.attributes.room_bathroom }}